csaszitoma/lapis-tarantool/README.md

 ## Connecting

-The function `get_tnt` can be used to get the current request's Redis connection.
+The function `get_tnt` can be used to get the current request's Tarantool connection.
 If there's not connection established for the request a new one will be opened.
-After the request completes the Redis connection will automatically be recycled for future requests.
+After the request completes the Tarantool connection will automatically be recycled for future requests.

 The return value of `get_tnt` is a connected